Skip to contents

 data

 a data object created by the combine_data function.
 This is an alternative input entry to specifying the d, r, y, etc... directly.
-I.e., you cannot pass the a data.frame and reference to the columns.
+I.e., RoBMA function does not allow passing a data.frame and referencing to the columns.

 weight